TREASURIES-Profit-taking weighs before policy meetings

 "With the FOMC coming up on Wednesday, investors want to reduce their risk," Simons said.

-At the March policy meeting, "the FOMC made the tiniest little upgrade to the economic assessment and the market got crushed," Simons said.
-"With such high sensitivity to such small changes, it's tough to see people making big moves right now."
+At the March FOMC meeting, "the FOMC made the tiniest little upgrade to the economic assessment and the market got crushed," Simons said.

 "That funding will be seen as a positive by the risk markets though, as always, the devil will be in the details, and it will be important to analyze any statements out this weekend's meetings closely," Stein said.